2Retr0/ItemFavorites/README.md

 # ItemFavorites
-FormidableFarmland is a small mod that allows you to favorite items; favoriting an item consequently:
+ItemFavorites is a small mod that allows you to... favorite items!
+Marking an item as a favorite consequently:

 ## Features
 - **Surpresses vanilla item interactions including**: